rriley513/pdb_tutorial/README.md

 28         print(preorder_traversal_list(my_tree))
 ~~~

-Fortunately, this file is quite short!
+Because we're not inside any function at the moment, `ll` gives the entire file, and fortunately, this file is quite short!
 Although in most cases you could simply bring up the file in another terminal or application, opening the file can be inconvenient, especially if you're ssh'ing already.

 We can also use arguments to specify what part of which files we want to see:
 ~~~